khasselmeier/DDH_MVP/README.md

 # DDH_MVP

-***What's New 11/5-11/11:***
-1. Added a new area for players to explore
-2. Players now must trade 100 and 200 gold to mine gems (was 50 and 100 previously)
-3. Gave players 50 more health
-4. Added new spawn locations for blue gems
-5. Moved the rock spawn location so that it is easier to aim
-6. Added SFX for mining gems
-7. Added SFX for lava that will get progressively louder as players get closer

 ***What's New 11/12-11/18:***
 1. The lava will now slowly rise up and down
 2. Changed the lava material